BA, MA, PhD

 My undergraduate and postgraduate degrees are in politics (University of Durham) and political philosophy (University of York).
 I have a PhD in social policy (Massey University, New Zealand) and my thesis explored the emergence of social science knowledge.

-Following a stint during 1991 as research assistant in education policy, I joined the Social Policy Research Unit here at York.
+Following a stint during 1991 as research assistant in education policy, I joined the Social Policy Research Unit, within the School for Business and Society here at York.
 Between 1992 and 1996 I was a research fellow on various externally funded projects focused on the organisation and delivery of health and social services, and disability employment policy.

 Between 1997 and 2006 I spent a decade in New Zealand based at Massey University (Auckland) teaching policy studies.
 I returned to York in January 2007.

-I am a member of the REF assessment sub-panel (Social Policy and Social Work) for the upcoming REF 2021.
+I am a member of the REF assessment sub-panel (Social Policy and Social Work, School for Business and Society) for the upcoming REF 2021.

 I led an NIHR-funded project "Inward and outward implications for the NHS of Medical Tourism".
 This study was published 2014 and is available online via NIHR.
 I was co-investigator on an MRC/ESRC Project Strengthening health system promotion of maternal and child health through medical travel (led by Johanna Hanefeld at LSHTM) (2014-15).

 Current collaborations include an NIHR School for Social Care Project "Supporting carers providing end of life care during transition from hospital to their family member's preferred place of care" (PI Dr Sue Duke, University of Southampton 2016-18); and "Analysis of the BMA Cohort Study of 2006 medical graduates" funded by the BMA (led by Dr Majella Kilkey, University of Sheffield 2017-18).